ssnangua/nwjs-dialog/README.md

   - `inputOptions` object (optional) - User input options
   - `onLoad` function `(win) => void` (optional) - Called when the message box was loaded.
   - `onClose` function `(returnValue, win) => Promise<boolean|void>` (optional) - Called before the message box closes, return `false` will prevents the window close.
-  - `onValidate` function `(errors) => void` (optional) - Called after input option validate, contains all input options errors, if everything is correct, it will be an empty array.
+  - `onValidate` function `(errors, win) => void` (optional) - Called after input option validate, contains all input options errors, if everything is correct, it will be an empty array.

 Returns `Promise<MessageBoxReturnValue>` - Resolve with an object containing the following: